-Requirements for the Major, B.A. in French (30.000 credits): FREN 301 - French Conversation I 3 cr.
-FREN 401 - Survey of French Literature I 3 cr.
-FREN 402 - Survey of French Literature II 3 cr.
-FREN 410 - Advanced Grammar and Composition 3 cr.
-French Electives 18 cr.
+Requirements for the Major, B.A. in French (33.000 credits):

+FREN 301 FREN 302 FREN 410 French Conversation I French Conversation II Advanced Grammar and Composition 3 cr.
+3 cr.
+3 cr.
+One course on Fr or FREN 340 or t ench Society and Culture course taught in French (such as FREN 330 heir equivalents 3 cr.
+FREN 400 or high ner with the attribute of FRLT 3 cr.
+One course at the e 400 level or above which is Literature, Culture or Cinema 3 cr.
+Electives 15 cr.

 Courses below FREN 201 cannot count in the major.

 Students who plan to teach or enter graduate study are advised to take additional courses in a second foreign language.

+A study abroad experience is strongly advised (preferably a minimum of a semester during the junior year).
+Courses taken abroad may count toward the major.

+indicates that this course must be at taken at Siena.

+6 credits in Classics

+^{} Indicates that one of these two courses must be taken at Siena.

-Requirements for the Minor in French (18.000 credits): FREN 301 - French Conversation I OR FREN 302 - French Conversation II 3 cr.
-Literature course taught in French (attribute FRLT) 3 cr.
-French Electives 12 cr.
-FREN 101 or 102 do not count towards the minor.
-Requirements for the Major, B.A. in Spanish: (30.000 credits): SPAN 301 - Communication in Spanish I 3 cr.
-SPAN 340 - Advanced Grammar (must be completed at Siena) 3 cr.
-SPAN 401 - Spanish Literature I 3 cr.
-SPAN 402 - Spanish Literature II 3 cr.
-Spanish Electives 18 cr.
-Courses below Spanish 201 cannot count in the major.
-Students who plan to teach or enter graduate study are advised to take additional courses in a second language.
-Requirements for the Minor, Spanish (18.000 credits): SPAN 301 - Communication in Spanish I 3 cr.
-SPAN 302 - Communication in Spanish II 3 cr.
-One Spanish Literature course (attribute SPLT) 3 cr.
-Spanish Electives 9 cr.
+Indicates that one of these two courses must be taken at Siena.
+Requirements for the Minor in French (18.000 credits): FREN 301 French Conversation I FREN 302 French Conversation II One French Literature course taught in French (Attribute FRLT) One course on French "Society or Culture" taught in French (Such French Electives n as FREN 330 or 340) 3 cr.
+3 cr.
+3 cr.
+3 cr.

-foreign

-Requirements for the Minor, German (18.000 credits): 18 credits in German 18 cr.
-GERM 101 or 102 do not count toward the major.
-Requirements for the Major, B.A. in Classics: (36.000 credits):24 credits in Classics12 credits in Greek0R12 credits in LatinStudents who plan to enter graduate study in Classics are advised to take additional coursesin the second of the classical languages.
-For students planning an advanced degree it is alsorecommended that they begin the study of French and/or German.
-24 cr.
-12 cr.
-Requirements for the Minor, Classics (18.000 credits): 6 credits in Greek 6 credits in Latin An additional 12 credits from the following: LATN, GREK or CLSS.
 6 cr.
-6 cr.
-12 cr.
-Requirements for the Minor, Greek (18.000 credits): 12 credits in Greek 6 credits in Classics 12 cr.
-6 cr.
-Requirements for the Minor, Latin (18.000 credits): 12 credits in Latin 6 credits in Classics 12 cr.
-6 cr.
-Requirements for the Minor, Italian (18.000 credits): ITAL 201 - Intermediate Italian I ITAL 202 - Intermediate Italian II ITAL 301 - Communication in Italian I ITAL 302 - Communication in Italian II Additional credits of advanced courses taken outside of Siena (at nationally or internationally accredited institutions) 3 cr.
+Course below FREN 201 cannot count toward the minor.
+Requirements for the Major, B.A. in Spanish: (30.000 credits SPAN 301 Communication in Spanish I SPAN 340 Advanced Grammar (must be completed at Sic One course SPAN 400 or higher with attribute SPUL One additional course SPAN 400 or higher Spanish Electives 3 cr.
 3 cr.
 3 cr.
 3 cr.
+18 cr.
+Courses below Spanish 201 cannot count in the major.
+Students who plan to teach or enter graduate study are advised to courses in a second foreign language. o take additional Requirements for the Minor, Spanish (18.000 credits): SPAN 301 Communication in Spanish I SPAN 302 Communication in Spanish II One Spanish Literature course (attribute SPLT) Spanish Electives 3 cr.
+3 cr.
+3 cr.
+9 cr.
+Courses below SPAN 201 cannot count in the minor.
+Requirements for the Minor, German (18.000 credits): 18 credits in German 18 cr.
+Courses below GERM 201 cannot count in the minor.
+Requirements for the Major, B.A. in Classics: (36.000 credits 24 credits in Classics s): 24 cr.
+12 credits in Greek 12 credits in Latin Students who plan to enter graduate study in Classics are advise in the second of the classical languages.
+For students planning ar recommended that they begin the study of French and/or German advanced degree it is also 12 cr.
+Requirements for the Minor, Classics (18.000 credits): 6 credits in Greek 6 credits in Latin OR 6 cr.
+An additional 12 credits from the following: LATN, GREK or CLSS J. 12 cr.
+Requirements for the Minor, Greek (18.000 credits): 12 credits in Greek 6 credits in Classics 12 cr.
 6 cr.
+Requirements for the Minor, Latin (18.000 credits): 12 credits in Latin 12 cr.

+Requirements for the Minor, Italian (18.000 credits):

+ITAL 201 Intermediate Italian I 3 cr.

+ITAL 202 Intermediate Italian II 3 cr.

+ITAL 301 Communication in Italian I 3 cr.

+ITAL 302 Communication in Italian II 3 cr.

+Additional credi ts of advanced courses taken outside of Siena

+(at nationally or internationally accredited institutions)